theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/microstrategy/mstr-settings.md

 ### Folder ID

 Optional.
-Enter the ID of a folder in Microstrategy. <br>The folder ID is displayed in Microstrategy under *Properties*.
-The cube will be generated in the defined folder.
+Enter the ID of a project folder in Microstrategy.
+The data will be written into the defined folder.
+You can also use subfolders.<br>
+Folder IDs are displayed in Microstrategy under *Properties*.

 ![Folder-ID](/img/content/xu/microstrategy-folder.png){:class="img-responsive"}